-The pancreatic cancer surgical (and oncology) team at UCLA developed a new experimental staging method such that the tumor’s grade was added to the standard (TNM) AJCC staging criteria, whereby a high-grade tumor increased the pancreatic cancer stage to the next higher level than would have been otherwise indicated.
+The pancreatic cancer surgical (and oncology) team at UCLA developed a new experimental staging method such that the tumor’s grade was added to the standard (TNM) AJCC staging criteria, whereby a high-grade tumor increased the pancreatic cancer stage (ductal adenocarcinoma of the pancreas) to the next higher level than would have been otherwise indicated.

 The authors reviewed the records and pathology results of patients who underwent pancreatic cancer resection at UCLA from 1990 until 2006, identifying 256 individuals.
 These patients’ disease were then re-staged using the new staging schema, and the disease outcomes were examined.